 The associate professor of communications at Penn State Beaver has a special connection to journalism in the Caribbean.

-Storr, who is from the Bahamas, worked as both a broadcast journalist and newspaper reporter in her country before she came to Penn State.
+Storr, a native of The Bahamas, worked as both a broadcast journalist and newspaper reporter in her country before coming to Penn State.

 With that background, Storr’s research has focused on how influential cultures such as those of the United States and the United Kingdom have affected smaller media systems in the Caribbean region.

-Storr attended the University of Windsor in Canada for her undergraduate degree, and she received her master’s degree from Wayne State University in Detroit.
+Storr attended the University of Windsor, Canada, for her undergraduate degree and received her master’s degree from Wayne State University in Detroit.

 Despite joking about always winding up in cold climates, she wasn’t finished with winter when Ohio University offered her a scholarship to get her doctorate.

 Storr thought she’d finally escaped the cold when she took a job teaching at North Carolina State University, but an offer from Penn State brought her back north in the fall of 2005.

 Both her academic and work experiences have given Storr a unique perspective in the classroom, and she tries to expose students to different cultures, something she knows can’t always be done through class lecture notes or textbooks.